Shoulder Impingement Syndrome

 The Subacromial and Subdeltoid bursa can also be pinched.
 Patients with bursitis will often complain of pain in their shoulder at night and that it hurts to sleep on their shoulder.
 It is not unusual for a patient to suffer from impingement of more than one structure such as impingement of the Supraspinatus and the Subacromial Bursa.
 Long term impingement will result in tearing of the Rotator Cuff and possibly to Rotator Cuff Tendonosis.

 What are Common Treatments for Shoulder Impingement Syndrome?

-Unfortunately most doctors who see patients with Shoulder Impingement Syndrome believe the person has Tendonitis when in fact they have Tendonosis.
+Unfortunately patients with Shoulder Impingement Syndrome believe they have Tendonitis when in fact they could have Tendonosis.

 Because they believe the patient has inflammation they prescribe ineffective remedies such as Ibuprofen, ice and possibly a cortisone injection.
 While these may be appropriate for Rotator Cuff Tendonitis they are inappropriate for Rotator Cuff Tendonosis.
 Tendonosis is a condition in which your Rotator Cuff tendon has become scarred, thickened, less elastic and more sensitive to pain.
 It is like having degeneration not dissimilar to the degeneration of your joint associated with arthritis.

 In order to effectively treat Shoulder Impingement Syndrome and Tendonosis proper diagnosis is paramount.
 With a proper diagnosis and effective treatment strategy can be implemented.
 Trying to treat Tendonosis like Tendonitis will result in failed treatment.